 You can make the muffins, the frosting and the coconut bacon the day before and keep all three in airtight containers in the fridge.
 They can be put together in 5 minutes before the brunch.

-6. Gluten free option for your vegan brunch buffet
+6. Gluten free options for your vegan brunch buffet

 If you also have guests that eat gluten free, this potato omelette with rosemary, spinach, sour cream and pomegranate might make them happy.